'... surely among the very greatest of British musicians ...' - Patric Standford

 Stevenson's many works include hundreds of compositions for solo piano, including the seventy-five minute Passacaglia on DSCH for piano, a large collection of songs, two piano concertos, cello and violin concertos and chamber music.

-As a teacher, he lectured in composition at the University of Cape Town (1962-65), delivered seminars at Juilliard (1987) and created a course called The Political Piano at York University in the 1980s.
+As a teacher, he lectured in composition at Cape Town University (1962-65), delivered seminars at Juilliard (1987) and created a course called The Political Piano at York University in the 1980s.

 Stevenson gave many BBC radio programmes of Busoni's music, and scripted, introduced and performed as solo pianist in a ninety-minute Busoni BBC TV documentary.
 He also scripted and broadcast a series of radio programmes on the Scots Pipe, Harp and Fiddle.